-Our goal is to advance environmental justice in the West through humanities scholarship led by underrepresented scholars and frontline communities.
+Our goal is to advance environmental justice in the West through humanities scholarship led by historically excluded scholars and frontline communities.

 Since its inception, the Environmental Humanities Graduate Program has centered community-engaged learning and scholar activism for environmental and climate justice.
 In 2020, we received a grant from the Andrew W. Mellon Foundation to further this work.
 Through rigorous humanities research and reciprocal partnerships with grassroots groups, nonprofit, and frontline community members, the EH program is helping build an inclusive and equitable environmental movement that centers social justice and empowers rising leaders from communities most impacted by environmental degradation.